• Skip to primary navigation

 Ingredients

-• 2 lbs round steak roasts top round steak, bottom round steak, eye of round roast, or sirloin tip round steak
+• 2 lbs round steak roasts top round, bottom round, eye of round, or sirloin tip round steak

 • 1 tablespoon vegetable oil

-• 1 tablespoon beef base Better Than Bouillon*
+• 1.5 tablespoons beef base Better Than Bouillon* or substitute beef bouillon cubes

-• 1 tablespoon dehydrated minced onion or 1 large onion finely chopped
+• 1 tablespoon ½ large yellow onion finely chopped

 Instructions

-• If using fresh onion, add it to the pan with some additional oil and saute until tender.
-Add 1 cup of water to the pan (be careful because it may spit at you) and deglaze the pan, scraping up all the brown bits.
-Add remaining water, add more if necessary to almost cover the meat.
+• If using fresh onion, sauté it in the pan with additional oil until tender.
+Carefully deglaze the pan with 1 cup of water, scraping up brown bits.
+Add remaining water, adjusting to almost cover the meat.

-• Cover the pan with a tight-fitting lid and roast in a preheated 350º oven for about 3 hrs until the meat is fork-tender.
-It could take longer than 3 hours to become fork-tender, it just depends on how thick the roast is to begin with.
+• Cover the pan with a tight-fitting lid and roast in a preheated 325º oven for 1.5 to 2 hours until the meat is fork-tender.
+Adjust time-based on roast thickness.

-• Remove from the oven, place the meat on a cutting board and slice round steak into thick individual serving portions.
+• Remove from the oven, place the round steak on a cutting board, and slice into thick individual serving portions.

 Notes